Wind Fence vs Dust Fence

 A Dust Fence is a wall of material designed to capture dust that is blown into them.
 They are positioned down wind or enclosing the source of dust.

-The major difference is they are made from a mesh material that is designed to capture dust.
+Dust Fences are made from a mesh material that is designed to capture dust.
+In many cases this will also use static attraction or curved material to increase the capture capability.

-As a they are fabric that allows a portion of the wind to pass through they also function as a wind fence which is very useful in most applications.
+As Dust Fences are still are fabric that allows a portion of the wind to pass through they also function as a wind fence which is very useful in most applications.

 Wind Fence vs Dust Fence Material